938th Field Artillery Battalion (United States): Italian Campaign

 After arriving in northern Africa three months earlier, the 938th headed for mainland Europe and landed in Naples on November 23, 1943.
 It was first in combat near Venafro, Italy on December 1.

 While serving in the VI Corps within the Fifth Army, and attached to the French Expeditionary Corps, they engaged in continuous combat during the winter of 1943-44 as the Allied forces advanced toward the Winter Line.

 While continuing up the Italian peninsula from Naples, Allied forces experienced ever increasing resistance from a determined German rearguard.
 Because of this, Allied commanders attempted to come up with another line of attack.
 The VI Corps was pulled off the line in preparation for an amphibious assault on Anzio.

 Battle of Anzio

 As the front came ever closer to stalemate, Allied commanders aimed to outflank German defenses by securing a strategic foothold behind enemy lines.
 On January 22, 1944, amphibious landings began at Anzio.
-The 938th participated in the assault and at the time was still part of the VI Corps, attached to the 1st Armored Division.
+The 938th participated in the assault and at the time was still part of VI Corps, attached to the 1st Armored Division.
 While at Anzio, the 938th's codename was "VOO DOO".